Pollis22/JIE-Mastery-Tutor-V2/replit.md

 -   Session-based authentication with PostgreSQL session storage.
 -   Role-based access control with admin privileges.
 -   Password hashing using Node.js scrypt.

+### Session Priority System
+The platform uses a **session-first** data priority model:
+-   **Session Configuration** (what's selected when starting a session): Primary source for grade level, subject, language
+-   **User Profile** (set during account creation): Used as defaults and fallbacks
+-   **Benefits**: Enables sibling sharing - parents can use one account for multiple children at different grade levels by creating sessions with different configurations.
+Only voice minutes are tracked across all sessions.

 ### Voice Technology Integration
 **OpenAI Realtime API (Primary - Phase 3 Complete)**: